anonymousforJIII/-Lifelong-Learning-of-Obstacle-Influence/README.md

 ## Contact

-If you have questions regarding the paper or this simulation framework, please refer to the official CoRL 2025 manuscript submission.
+If you have questions regarding the paper or this simulation framework, please refer to the official JIII manuscript submission.

 ---